Diem (DIEM) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Diem Historical Price

-According to the latest data gathered on Diem live price page, the current price of Diem is 143.27USD.
+According to the latest data gathered on Diem live price page, the current price of Diem is 133.09USD.
 The circulating supply of Diem(DIEM) is

 In the past 24 hours, Diem has shown a price movement of